 AND STANFORD UNIVERSITY

-Postdoctoral trainees are offered an opportunity to combine formal training in Medical Informatics with research applying Medical Informatics to areas of relevance to the VA health care system such as decision support systems technologies.
+Fellows are offered an opportunity to combine formal training in Medical Informatics with research applying Medical Informatics to areas of relevance to the VA health care system.

-Medical Decision-Making, Decision Support Systems and Knowledge Acquisition.
+Medical Decision-Making, Clinical Decision Support Systems and Knowledge Acquisition.

 Enhanced User Interface Projects and Related Research.